benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 8.md

 The client should store and buffer the data it receives. e.g: Spotify, YouTube, Netflix

+The client downloads an initial portion of the video and starts viewing.
+The rest of the video is downloaded as time progresses.
+Therefore, the user does not need to wait for entire content to be downloaded.

+Quality of content can be changed and fetched mid-stream.

 #### Conversational voice or video over IP
 Interactive human-to-human communicatoin limits delay tolerance. e.g: Zoom, Google Stadia